 When to Stop Studying

-Posted By Staff Writer on August 13, 2013
+Posted By Staff Writer on December 2, 2019

 The path to success for a student seems to begin with and revolve around studying.
 Many students are under the false impression that they should spend most of their time studying.
-As discussed just previously, studying is indeed important; however, studying should not rule your life.
-This declaration may come as a shock to some students.
-But studies have shown that a balanced life is what will help people to stay happy, healthy, and have an overall good quality of life.
-Here are some examples of time when it is appropriate to stop studying.
+While studying is important, it shouldn’t rule your life.
+In fact, too much studying can backfire, as people are the most productive when they get the rest they need.

 So when can students take a break without feeling guilty?
 Here are some examples of times when it is appropriate to stop studying:

 Listen to Your Body When It Says “Slow Down”

 Too much studying can have a negative impact on your health.
 Yes, you heard it.
 It can

 Give Yourself a Break the Day Before a Big Test